 Added a few watchers:

 Andy, because I know this is something that he’s been wanting for a long time… Justin because he probably has good advice for how this should or shouldn’t be implemented in the framework, and Haus in case he has some insight into which machines it would be acceptable to loop into the CI ecosystem to use for building packages.

-#3 Updated by Justin Stoller over 1 year ago
+#3 Updated by Justin Stoller almost 4 years ago

 So I’m not sure how I feel about putting the logic for building packages too near the harness.
 If you have an immediate concern for rpms, you could probably also have that job ssh to rpm-builder?